infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ### Public ALB

-This is one of the common stacks we identified to create a public-facing application load balancer separately by following practices of attaching ACM and proper security groups.
+This is one of the common stacks we identified to create a public-facing application load balancer separately by following the practices of attaching ACM and proper security groups.

 ### Internal ALB